 Overview of the Undergraduate Major

-The undergraduate major in Professional Writing at Purdue University includes strands in Technical Writing and Writing and Publishing.
-Professional Writing is housed in the Department of English and is noted for cultivating expertise in writing for the digital workplace, for teaching and researching multimedia writing, visual rhetoric, and usability, and for emphasizing collaboration, community service, and open source development and documentation.
+The undergraduate major in Professional Writing at Purdue University includes tracks in Technical Writing and Writing and Publishing.
+Housed in the Department of English, the program is noted for cultivating expertise in writing for digital workplaces, user experience and usability, digital publishing, and writing in high tech industries.

-Professional Writing is known nationally for its innovative and productive faculty, its outstanding alumni network, and its leadership in the areas of digital publishing, visual communication, and networked communication in a global community.
-Students have numerous opportunities for internships and coursework in these subjects and gain important experience for the job market and advanced degrees.
-Students also minor in such areas as information technology, journalism, agricultural communication, art and design, and computer graphics technology.
+Professional Writing is known nationally for its innovative and productive faculty, its outstanding alumni network, and its leadership in cutting edge professional and technical writing approaches to teaching and research.
+Students are required to have a minor in a different discipline in order to provide content knowledge and subject matter familiarity for their writing.
+Students minor in such areas as information technology, journalism, agricultural communication, art and design, and computer graphics technology.

 There are numerous onsite and offsite internship opportunities.
-A major goal of the PW major in both strands is to give students practical experience working in high-tech, health, pharmaceutical, and publishing industries (to name just a few areas of interest).
+A major goal of the PW major in both strands is to give students practical experience working in high-tech, health care, pharmaceutical, and publishing industries, to name just a few areas of interest.